craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/The Kingdom of Prosper/Factions/The Arstoviches.md

  - [[Morris, the Hysteric]]
  - [[Talling, the Apath]]

 As the family grew, so did the rumors of revolt; as young as they are, some of the more recently turned amongst the Arstoviches' clan have failed to return from their hunts, and the rumors tell us that they did not fail, but defect.
 Some half-dozen banners have been raised and of them, two now remain, excepting our own - the Freefolk in the north, and the Patrons in the south.
-Betraying their Mother, they are damned in the eyes of the Arstovich Clan, but the method of retaliation remains up for debate.
+Betraying their Mother, they are damned in the eyes of the Arstovich Clan, but the speed and method of retaliation remains up for debate.

 #### Language
 Arstoviches speak many languages, but predominantly speak to each other in [[Arthurian (language)]].